-Sending large amount of data (such as SMBIOS table) over the slow IPMI SSIF I2C bus during boot may impact the boot time.
-Until a suitable higher bandwidth standard interface is defined, implementations may choose alternative non-standard interfaces for these use-cases, including using a proprietary interface, such as a PCIe-based mailbox or shared memory.
-Redfish Host Interface may also be used.
-Even though that interface is intended for OS/Hypervisor and User software communication with the BMC, it can be used for some UEFI to BMC communication using non-standard OEM Redfish schema extensions.
+Sending large amount of data (such as SMBIOS table) over a slow interface, such as the IPMI SSIF I2C bus, may impact the boot time.
+Implementations may choose alternative interfaces for these use-cases, including:

+- MCTP Host Interface over a higher bandwidth host interface, such as MMBI [16] [17]. - Redfish Host Interface may also be used.
+Even though that interface is intended for OS/Hypervisor and User software communication with the BMC, it can be used for some UEFI - BMC communication using non-standard OEM Redfish schema extensions. - Other IMPLEMENTATION DEFINED interfaces, such as PCIe-based mailbox or shared memory.